PurpleZone/NFTs/CFS/index.md

 img[alt=tons] { max-width: 20vw; float: right }
 </style>

-Carbon credit suffers from the "double credit" problem, which is similar to the double spending problem on blockchains.
+Carbon credit suffers from the “double credit” problem, similar to double spending on blockchains.

-This occurs when someone sequester some carbon and "resale" the credit several time. as it is difficult to prove where the carbon goes unless it is "shipped" as by products
+This occurs when someone sequesters carbon and “resells” the credit several times.
+It is difficult to prove where the carbon goes since it is not “shipped” like products.

-To avoid the shipping or carbon around, we can [tokenize][fptk] every capture, and keep a book on all carbon capture on a globally recognized ledger.
+To avoid this, we can [tokenize][fptk] every capture, and keep a book on all carbon captures on a globally recognized ledger.

-One straight forward way is to have a fixed universally approved format for carbon capture reporting, where each record can be audited.
-If the format is fixed there can't be 2 different ways to identify a record and a hash (SHA256) of a [canonical file][cf] can be used to locate and fully identified it.
-(no credit is released if the "[hash]" is already spent !!!).
+A fixed, universally approved format for carbon capture reporting can be used, where each record can be audited.
+If the format is fixed there can’t be 2 different ways to identify a record.
+A hash (SHA256) of a [canonical file][cf] is used for location and idenficiation.
+No credit is released if the [hash] is already spent !!!

 The token can be "[colored][tcol]" with the footprint hash giving access to the full record of the capture along the journey of the carbon credit !